 The dehydrated cells are more resistant to lysis when incubated in hypotonic solutions.
 This decrease in osmotic fragility is due to the small baseline cell size.
 On the other hand, xerocytes exhibit a characteristic increase in cell rigidity and reduction in cell deformability.
 These changes are thought to play an important role in the hemolysis resulting from premature destruction of xerocytes.
 In vitro, these membrane deformability changes can be reversed by rehydrating xerocytes and decreasing the mean cell hemoglobin concentration (MCHC) to normal values .

 Syndromes with hereditary xerocytosis cannot readily be distinguished from hereditary stomatocytosis.
 (See "Stomatocytosis".)
-Several intermediate forms of disease exist between the classic overhydrated stomatocytosis (hydrocytosis) and classic xerocytosis.
+Several intermediate forms of disease exist between overhydrated stomatocytosis (hydrocytosis) and classic xerocytosis.